 That's not to say that there weren't any challenges.
 There certainly were!
 For instance, although they do speak English, language was certainly a limitation.
 We had to teach at a slower pace and re-state concepts multiple ways.
 Using American idiomatic phrases was sometimes a problem, but it also led to a bit of humor and clarity as we discussed differences in language use.

 Diversity of religion was another challenge that we did expect but that was surprisingly not as much of a barrier as we thought it would be.
 Because there are so few qualified Christian teachers in India, most of the Carmel faculty are Hindu, Muslim, and Buddhist.
-They were so tolerant and respectful, however, of other beliefs -- much more so than Americans are!!!
+However, they were very tolerant and respectful of other beliefs -- much more so than Americans are!!!
 I think it's because religion is pervasive in Indian culture -- even in their government-controlled schools.
 The public square is full of religious influences -- mostly Hindu, which has over 300 million gods!
 Yet, the faculty knew that they were expected at Carmel English Schools to teach from a biblical perspective and were excited to learn how to do this more effectively.

 The Community of Kallata, Andhra Pradesh